fossasia/support.eventyay.com/event-setup/multi-user-event-management.md

 ![Add people](/event-setup/images/popup.PNG)

-Clcik on add people to save your progress.
+Click on add people to save your progress.